-Blue Jacks top Islanders 3-2 on Atkinson's overtime winner
+Blue Jackets top Islanders 3-2 on Atkinson's overtime winner

 Oliver Bjorkstrand and Josh Anderson scored 14 minutes, 48 seconds apart in the second period for Columbus, which won for the seventh time in March and improved to 46-18-6.

-Travis Hamonic and John Tavares scored for New York, which dropped to 33-26-12 with its fourth loss in five games.
+Travis Hamonic and John Tavares scored for New York, which lost for the fourth time in five games (1-3-1).

 This was the regular-season series finale for the Metropolitan Division rivals.
 When play began Saturday, the Islanders and Tampa Bay trailed Toronto by one point for the final Eastern Conference wild card berth.

-Despite the loss, the Islanders are tied with Toronto with 78 points.
-The Maple Leafs still hold the second wild card because they have fewer regulation losses.
+With the overtime loss, New York tied Toronto with 78 points, but the Maple Leafs hold the second wild-card position because of fewer regulation losses.
 The Maple Leafs and Lightning play later Saturday.

-Before the game, Columbus coach John Tortorella said his team was prepared for New York to attack with heavy pressure.
+Before the game, Tortorella said his team was prepared for New York to attack with heavy pressure.
 Instead, Columbus outshot New York, 38-22 and controlled much of the game.

+''I don't know if I liked more than one or two shifts in the first two periods,'' Weight said.

 Hamonic put New York ahead 1-0 with a slap shot at 14:18 of the first period.
 It was his first goal since Oct.
 30 and his third of the season.